Skip to main content

 The surcharge limit can be increased to 50 percent for tobacco-cessation programs, and the calculation is based on the total cost of coverage if dependents are involved.

 The distinction between activity-only and outcome-based health-contingent programs carries significant implications for program design and employee rights.
-An activity-only program, such as one that requires employees to walk a certain amount each week, must offer a to any individual for whom it would be medically inadvisable to participate.
+An activity-only program, such as one that requires employees to walk a certain amount each week, must offer a reasonable alternative to any individual for whom it would be medically inadvisable to participate.

 An outcome-based program, which ties rewards to achieving a specific health metric like a target blood pressure, has an even higher bar to clear.
 For these programs, a reasonable alternative standard must be made available to any individual who does not meet the initial standard, regardless of medical necessity.

-This effectively means that an employer cannot penalize an employee who fails to meet a as long as they are willing to engage in an alternative activity, such as consulting with a health coach or following a physician-approved plan.
+This effectively means that an employer cannot penalize an employee who fails to meet a specific health outcome as long as they are willing to engage in an alternative activity, such as consulting with a health coach or following a physician-approved plan.
 This critical distinction underscores a central tenet of the regulations ∞ to prevent wellness programs from becoming a proxy for underwriting, where individuals are penalized for health factors that may be beyond their control.

 The following table illustrates the key differences between the main types of wellness programs: